Skip to content

 • Gas Profiler - view how much gas you're spending on a granular level, so you can optimize your smart contracts and reduce transaction gas costs

-• Simulator - simulate transactions in a forked development environment to learn how your transactions will behave without having to send them on-chain.
-This way, you can know the outcome of the transaction and make sure it works as expected before sending it to the network.
+• Simulator - simulate transactions in a TestNet development environment to learn how your transactions will behave without having to send them on-chain.
+This way, you can know the transaction's outcome and ensure it works as expected before sending it to the network.
 You can experiment with different parameters, simulate historical and current transactions, and edit the contract source code.
-You can access the simulator from the Tenderly dashboard or you can use the Tenderly Simulation API to take advantage of the simulator programmatically
+You can access the simulator from the Tenderly dashboard, or you can use the Tenderly Simulation API to take advantage of the simulator programmatically

-• Forks - this feature simulates the live Moonbeam network in an isolated environment, which enables you to interact with deployed contracts and live on-chain data.
-Forking also takes transaction simulations a step further by enabling you to chain multiple simulations together chronologically.
-This allows for the testing of complex transaction scenarios where one transaction depends upon another, with the benefit of using live on-chain data.
-There are some limitations to be aware of when using Tenderly's forking feature.
-You cannot interact with any of the Moonbeam precompiled contracts and their functions.
-Precompiles are a part of the Substrate implementation and therefore cannot be replicated in the simulated EVM environment.
-This prohibits you from interacting with cross-chain assets on Moonbeam and Substrate-based functionality such as staking and governance
+• Virtual TestNets - simulate the live Moonbeam network in an isolated environment to interact with deployed contracts and real-time on-chain data.
+These test environments enable controlled development, testing, and debugging across smart contracts, UI, backend, and data indexing.
+They support sequential transaction simulations for complex scenarios.
+There are some limitations to be aware of when using this feature.
+Moonbeam precompiled contracts are not supported, as they are part of the Substrate implementation and cannot be replicated in the simulated EVM environment, prohibiting you from interacting with cross-chain assets, staking, and governance.

 • Alerting - configure real-time alerts to notify you whenever a specific event occurs, allowing you to stay informed about what's going on with your smart contracts